-On the e basis of this initial evaluation: I find that the proposed project COULD NOT have a significant effect t on the environment, and a NEGATIVE DECLARATION will be prepared.
-I find that although the proposed project could have a significant effecase because revisions in the project have been made by or agreed • DECLARATION will be prepared.
-I find that the proposed project MAY have a significant effect on the required. environment, and an ENVIRONMENTAL IMPACT REPORT is I find that the proposed project MAY have a "potentially significant in environment, but at least one effect 1) has been adequately analyze 2) has been addressed by mitigation measures based on the earlier d in an earlier document pursuant to applicable legal standards, and IMPACT REPORT is required, but it must analyze only the effects the I find that although the proposed project could have a significant effect have been analyzed adequately in an earlier EIR or NEGATIVE DECT avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECT imposed upon the proposed project, nothing further is required. at remain to be addressed. ct on the environment, because all potentially significant effects (a) CLARATION pursuant to applicable standards, and (b) have been Dayers August 13, 2020 Signatu ге Date Name: Napa County Planning, Building and Environmental Services Department l.
-STHETICS.
-Except as provided in Public Resources Code Section 99, would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? \boxtimes b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? \boxtimes c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+On the e basis of this initial evaluation: I find that the proposed project COULD NOT have a significant prepared. effect on the environment, and a NEGATIVE DECLARATION will be t effect on the environment, there will not be a significant effect in this reed to by the project proponent.
+A MITIGATED NEGATIVE the environment, and an ENVIRONMENTAL IMPACT REPORT is I find that the proposed project MAY have a "potentially signification environment, but at least one effect 1) has been adequately an ant impact" or "potentially significant unless mitigated" impact on the alyzed in an earlier document pursuant to applicable legal standards, and arlier analysis as described on attached sheets.
+An ENVIRONMENTAL I find that although the proposed project could have a significar have been analyzed adequately in an earlier EIR or NEGATIVE t effect on the environment, because all potentially significant effects (a) DECLARATION pursuant to applicable standards, and (b) have been DECLARATION, including revisions or mitigation measures that are Dayers May 6, 2021 Signatu ire Date Name: Dana Ayers, Consultant Planner Napa County

+I. AESTHETICS.
+Except as provided in Public Resources Code Section 21099, would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? \boxtimes b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? \boxtimes c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from a publicly accessible vantage point.)
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? \boxtimes d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? \boxtimes a-c.
 The 63.97-acre project site is located on the Napa Valley Floor and is not within a County-established viewshed.
 Based on County Planning staff observation during November 27, 2013, and August 7, 2020, site visits, the site is generally flat with no visible rock outcroppings.
-The preliminary stormwater control plan ("Stormwater Control Plan for a Regulated Project: Benjamin Ranch Winery, 8895 Conn Creek Road, Napa County, CA;" SCP) prepared for the applicant by Bartelt Engineering, more specifically describes the property as having no grades greater than two percent on-site (1).
+The preliminary stormwater control plan (Stormwater Control Plan for a Regulated Project: Benjamin Ranch Winery, 8895 Conn Creek Road, Napa County, CA, revised October 2020; SCP) prepared for the applicant by Bartelt Engineering, more specifically describes the property as having no grades greater than 2 percent on-site (1).

-With natural grades on the property at two percent or less, the construction proposed with the project would not be subject to the requirements of Napa County Code Chapter 18.106 (Viewshed Protection Program), which would otherwise subject development on the property to additional design criteria for projects built on slopes in excess of 15 percent.
+With natural grades on the property at 2 percent or less, the construction proposed with the project would not be subject to the requirements of Napa County Code Chapter 18.106 (Viewshed Protection Program), which would otherwise subject development on the property to additional design criteria for projects built on slopes in excess of 15 percent.
 The proposed production area canopy, with the tallest peak of the proposed winery structures, would have a height of approximately 34 feet from grade, where height is measured as the average of the heights from grade of the roof's peak (37.5 feet) and gutter (30.5 feet), consistent with Napa County Code Section 18.104.120.
 This 34-foot building height would not exceed the maximum building height of 35 feet as allowed under Napa County Code Section 18.104.010.
 Decorative cupolas along the production building roofs would be approximately 41 feet above grade and also within maximum 50-foot height allowed for ornamental and architectural features not intended for human occupancy (Napa County Code Section 18.104.120, Subsection C).